-- No Authentication Indicates the packet is neither authenticated nor encrypted. - Authentication Indicates the packet is authenticated. - Privacy Indicates the packet is both authenticated and encrypted.
+- Authentication.
+Indicates the packet is authenticated. - Privacy.
+Indicates the packet is both authenticated and encrypted.

-UDPPort Displays the UDP portused to send notifications.
+UDP Port.
+Displays the UDP port used to send notifications.
 The default is 162.

-Filter Name Indicates if the SNMP filter for which the SNMP Notification filter is defined.
+Filter Name.
+Indicates if the SNMP filter for which the SNMP Notification filter is defined.

-Timeout Indicates the amount of time (seconds) the device waits before resending informs.
+Timeout.
+Indicates the amount of time (seconds) the device waits before resending informs.
 The default is 15 seconds.

-Retries Indicates the amount of times the device resends an inform request.
+Retries.
+Indicates the amount of times the device resends an inform request.
 The default is 3 seconds.